Tractable Approximation of Labeled Multi-Object Posterior Densities: Introduction

 In general, the posterior is computationally intractable under a non-standard multi-object SSM and hence, functional approximation that preserves relevant multi-object trajectory information is needed.
 Inspired by the IID cluster approximation proposed in \cite{mahlerjuly2007}, multi-object filtering solutions have been developed for non-standard multi-object SSM via an optimal information theoretic GLMB approximation of the filtering density \cite{papi2015}.
 This approach has been used in many non-standard problems including merged and shared measurements \cite{beard2015}, Track-before-Detect \cite{papi2015,papi22015}, space debris tracking \cite{jones2015}, multi-object tracking with spawning \cite{bryant2018}, biomedical cell-tracking \cite{nguyen2021}, multi-object tracking with occlusions \cite{ong2022}, resolvable group target tracking \cite{wu2025}.
 However, for more complex problems with inter-object interactions, approximation of the filtering density is not adequate as demonstrated in Figure \ref{fig:filtering_approx}, while tractable multi-object posterior approximation has not been addressed.

 In this work, we propose a tractable approximation of the labeled multi-object posterior density via the multi-scan GLMB family \cite{vo2019}.
 This approximation preserves the trajectory cardinality information of the true posterior and minimizes the Kullback-Leibler divergence over a special class of multi-scan GLMB thereby generalizing the multi-object filtering density approximation introduced in \cite{papi2015}.
 In addition, we derive a multi-object transition kernel that incorporates the social force model into the multi-object dynamic systems, and the resulting multi-object posterior.
-For numerical implementation, we develop two GLMB approximation strategies that numerically illustrate our approximation method.
+For numerical implementations, we develop two GLMB approximation strategies that numerically illustrate our approximation method.
 Further, a tractable multi-scan multi-object approximation is proposed to compute the approximate multi-object posteriors with complexity per time step that does not grow with time.
-For numerical validation, we consider the multi-object tracking scenarios with social force model and non-standard measurements.
+For numerical validations, we consider the multi-object tracking scenarios with social force model and non-standard measurements, as well as real-world pedestrian tracking benchmarks.

 The remainder of this article is organized into seven sections.
 Section \ref{sec:background} provides background on the labeled random finite set (RFS) and multi-object estimation.
 Section \ref{sec:multi_object_density_approx} introduces tractable and principled approximations via the multi-scan GLMB model, and thereby providing a practical solution for multi-object posterior modeling.
 Section \ref{sec:interactive_modeling} presents the approximate labeled multi-object posterior recursion for multi-object trajectory estimation.
 Section \ref{sec:implementations} details the implementation of the approximation methods as outlined in Section \ref{sec:interactive_modeling}.
-Section \ref{sec:numerical_study} describes the numerical experiments for multi-object tracking with social force model and uninformative observations.
+Section \ref{sec:numerical_study} reports the multi-object tracking experiments for the social force model and uninformative observations, validating the real-world applicability of the proposed approximation methods through pedestrian tracking scenarios.
 Section \ref{sec:conclusion} concludes the article with a summary of key findings.
-Mathematical derivations are provided in the Supplementary Materials.
+Mathematical derivations and additional performance evaluations are provided in the Supplementary Materials.